How to Become a Certified Rehab Counselor

 Most CRCs work full time during regular business hours.
 However, they usually offer some evening and weekend sessions for the benefit of working clients.

 Most graduate-level counseling programs accept students from all majors.
 Some schools require candidates to meet certain GRE scores or experience requirements prior to admission.
+Interested applicants should aim for a GRE of 1200 and a GPA of 3.0 or higher, plus relevant experience.
 Graduate programs in rehabilitation counseling are accredited by the Council on Rehabilitation Education (CORE), which maintains a list of approved schools on its website.

 Licensing and/or Certification